-Running out of hot water is no fun!
-Sometimes you’re even right in the middle of a shower, and all of a sudden all of the water is cold!
-Here are some resources, just in case that ever happens to you.
+If you’re like a lot of the homeowners we talk to, you don’t think much about your water heater until it stops working.
+Running out of hot water is no fun.
+Sometimes you’re even right in the middle of a shower, and all of a sudden the water is cold!

 When there’s no hot water, it means that your hot water heater has stopped functioning entirely.
 This can happen quickly or it can fade out over time, but no matter how it happens, there are several things that could go wrong.

 First, check the voltage coming into your hot water heating system.
 If there’s no voltage at all, you may have a bad circuit breaker or a bad switch.